 Modifications:

-- Use a strap around left thigh if hard to reach.
+- Use a yoga strap (paid link) around the left thigh if it’s hard to reach.

 - Add a cushion under head if it lifts.